ISA-Principles/isa-principles.org/reasoning.md

      any other module.
 So there is no need to state these ideas explicitly.

-2. Separating the modules into *processes, containers, or virtual machines* allows e.g. each module to be implemented in a different programming language on a different platform.
-Technical decisions are therefore specific to just one module.
-   Also this kind of separation means that each module can crash without any of the other modules crashing.
-This would be different if all modules were just part of one process.
-This benefits resilience (see below).

-3. The architecture proposed here allows for a lot of freedom.
+2. The architecture proposed here allows for a lot of freedom.
 However, all the modules still need to appear as one.
    So some decisions need to be done on the level of the Macro Architecture.
 Once defined,